OSGeo/OSGeoLive-doc/en/quickstart/openlayers_quickstart.rst

 Core Concepts
 --------------------------------------------------------------------------------

-Before we start working with OpenLayers it helps to understand how OpenLayers core concepts.
+Before we start working with OpenLayers it helps to understand OpenLayers core concepts:

 **Map**
   The *map* is the core component of OpenLayers.
 For a *map* to render, a *view*, one or more *layers*, and a target container are needed.

 **View**
-  The *view* determines how map is rendered.
-It is used to set the resolution, the center location, etc. It is like a camera through which we look the map content.
+  The *view* determines how the map is rendered.
+It is used to set the resolution, the center location, etc. It is like a camera through which we look at the map's content.

 **Layers**
  *Layers* can be added to the map in a stacked order, that is, lower layers are rendered before upper layers.
 Layers can be either *raster layers* (images), or *vector layers* (points/lines/polygons).

 **Source**
   Each layer has a *source* attached, which knows how to load the layer content.